-(1) Voyage expenses include commissions of 1.25% paid to our Manager and third party ship brokers.

-(2) Corresponds to a prorated fourth quarter distribution for the period beginning on November 18, 2013 and ending on December 31, 2013.
-The prorated cash distribution was declared on January 31, 2013 and paid on February 14, 2014.

-(3) Represents the number of vessels that constituted our fleet for the relevant period, as measured by the sum of the number of days each vessel was a part of our fleet during the period divided by the number of calendar days in the period.

-(4) Available days are the total number of calendar days our vessels were in our possession during a period, less the total number of scheduled off-hire days during the period associated with major repairs, or drydockings.

-(5) Time charter equivalent rates, or TCE rates, is a measure of the average daily revenue performance of a vessel.
+- (1) Voyage expenses include commissions of 1.25% paid to our Manager and third party ship brokers. - (2) Includes a prorated quarterly distribution for the period beginning on November 18, 2013 and ending on December 31, 2013 that was declared on January 31, 2013 and paid on February 14, 2014.
+The cash distribution for the fourth quarter of 2014 of \$0.4225 per unit was approved on January 14, 2014 and paid on February 12, 2015 to all unitholders of record as of February 5, 2015. - (3) Represents the number of vessels that constituted our Fleet for the relevant year, as measured by the sum of the number of days each vessel was a part of our Fleet during the period divided by the number of calendar days in the period. - (4) Available days are the total number of calendar days our vessels were in our possession during a period, less the total number of scheduled off-hire days during the period associated with major repairs, or drydockings. - Time charter equivalent rates, or TCE rates, is a measure of the average daily revenue performance of a vessel.
 For time charters, this is calculated by dividing total voyage revenues, less any voyage expenses, by the number of Available days during that period.
 Under a time charter, the charterer pays substantially all of the vessel voyage related expenses.
 However, we may incur voyage related expenses when positioning or repositioning vessels before or after the period of a time charter, during periods of commercial waiting time or while off-hire during dry-docking or due to other unforeseen circumstances.
 The TCE rate is not a measure of financial performance under U.S. GAAP (non-GAAP measure), and should not be considered as an alternative to voyage revenues, the most directly comparable GAAP measure, or any other measure of financial performance presented in accordance with U.S. GAAP.
 However, TCE rate is standard shipping industry performance measure used primarily to compare period-to-period changes in a company's performance and assists our management in making decisions regarding the deployment and use of our vessels and in evaluating their financial performance.
 Our calculation of TCE rates may not be comparable to that reported by other companies.
-The following table reflects the calculation of our TCE rates for the years ended December 31, 2013, 2012 and 2011 (amounts in thousands of U.S. dollars, except for TCE rates, which are expressed in U.S. dollars and Available days):
+The following table reflects the calculation of our TCE rates for the years ended December 31, 2014, 2013, 2012 and 2011 (amounts in thousands of U.S. dollars, except for TCE rates, which are expressed in U.S. dollars and Available days):

-Year En ded December 31,

-20 113 2012 2011

-- (In thou sands of Dollars)

-Voyage revenues \$ 85,679 \$ 77,498 \$ 52,547

-Voyage expenses (1,686) (3,468) (1,353)

-Time charter equivalent revenues 83,993 74,030 51,194

-Total Available days 1,095 1,056 1,095

-Time charter equivalent (TCE) rate \$ 76,706 70,104 \$ 46,753
+Year Ended December 31, 2014 2013 2012 2011 (In thousands of Do ollars) Voyage revenues \$ 107,088 \$ 85,679 \$ 77,498 \$ 52,547 Voyage expenses (2,273) (1,686) (3,468) (1,353) Time charter equivalent revenues 104,815 83,993 74,030 51,194 Total Available days 1,384 1,095 1,056 1,095 Time charter equivalent (TCE) rate \$ 75,733 \$ 76,706 \$ 70,104 \$ 46,753